Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/supplemental.md

 Choose one of your known Warlock cantrips that requires an attack roll and has a range of 15+ feet.
 When you hit a Large or smaller creature with that cantrip, you can push the creature up to 10 feet straight torwards you.

-***Repeatable.*** You can gain this Invocation more than once.
+**Repeatable**  You can gain this Invocation more than once.
 Each time you do so, choose a different eligible cantrip.

 ---